SlothCartel/NWU-Classroom-Polling-Group-1/README.md

 <details>
 <summary>✅ Agenda</summary>

+---

 1. **Recap of Previous Meeting**
-   - Team familiarized themselves with assigned technologies
+   - Tech familiarization done
-   - Docker environment set up
+   - Docker Compose + project structure set up (`apps/api`, `apps/web`)
-   - Frontend team drafted initial UI designs
+   - Initial frontend design ideas drafted

-2. **Review Frontend Designs**
+2. **Frontend (apps/web)**
-   - Alfred, Ruan & Chris present drafted UI
+   - Review UI design ideas (Alfred & Ruan & CHris)
-   - Group discussion → confirm layout, colors, navigation
-   - Decide on **minimum viable UI** for UAT demo (focus on “Should” items in MoSCoW)
+   - Decide on basic navigation flow (Create Poll, Join Poll, Live Results)
+   - Confirm styling approach with Tailwind or whatever is used

-3. **Backend & Database Progress**
+3. **Backend (apps/api)**
-   - Backend (Mariska, Eugene, Chris): confirm Node + Socket.io boilerplate & Docker setup
+   - Confirm Express + Prisma setup status
-   - Database (Antonet, Yibanathi): Prisma setup, ERD/schema draft (Polls, Options, Votes, Users), Redis integration

-4. **Integration Plan**
-   - Define API endpoints & WebSocket handling (draft only)
+   - Decide which API endpoints are required first (`/create-poll`, `/join-poll`, `/vote`)
-   - Decide on Redis → PostgreSQL persistence approach
-   - Rough architecture flow diagram
+   - Clarify how WebSockets will fit into the API

+4. **Database**
+   - Review Prisma schema
+   - Finalize tables needed for UAT (Poll, PollOption, Vote)
+   - Plan migrations for next week

+5. **DevOps**
+   - Check Docker Compose: does it run API + Web successfully?
+   - Confirm DB/Redis containers are included or need to be added
+   - How to know where to code/everyones part
+   - Any other issues run into discussed

-5. **Sprint Plan Adjustment (due to semester test)**
+6. **Adjust Sprint Plan (due to semester test)**
-   - Focus this week on design & setup work rather than full implementation
+   - Keep this week light: focus on making barebones, SQL tables set up with 1 entry each, more indepth frontend (because we have a baseline), simple navigations in backend and most important endpoints done
-   - Push working demo skeleton to next week
+   - Push feature implementation to next week after tests

+---

 </details>